lgalaz/fullstack-javascript/react/Custom_Hooks/explanation.md

 ## Introduction

 Custom hooks let you extract and reuse stateful logic across components.
 They are plain functions whose names start with `use`.
+They can call other hooks, which is what differentiates them from regular utility functions.
+Use a custom hook when you need reusable stateful behavior that plugs into React's lifecycle (state, effects, context); use a plain function for pure, stateless helpers.

 ## Example: useLocalStorage